datachainlab/ibc-proxy/README.md

 ![Test](https://github.com/datachainlab/ibc-proxy/workflows/Test/badge.svg)
 [![GoDoc](https://godoc.org/github.com/datachainlab/ibc-proxy?status.svg)](https://pkg.go.dev/github.com/datachainlab/ibc-proxy?tab=doc)

 IBC-Proxy is a module to proxy one or both of the verifications between two chains connected by IBC.
-This allows you to configure a cross-chain hub that supports multi-hop communication (currently 2-hops).
+Also, this allows you to configure a cross-chain hub that supports multi-hop communication (currently 2-hops).

 This is an example of implementing [this strategy](https://github.com/cosmos/ibc/tree/ee71d0640c23ec4e05e924f52f557b5e06c1d82f/spec/core/ics-002-client-semantics#proxy-clients).